sid23-builds/Research_paper_chatbot/README.md

 <h2>Possible Future Enhancements</h2>
-<l1> Equip the chatbot with more tools such as Wikipedia for accurate answering and reducing hallucinations</l1>
+<li> Equip the chatbot with more tools such as Wikipedia for accurate answering and reducing hallucinations</li>
-<l1> Incorporate multi-user functionality</l1>
+<li> Incorporate multi-user functionality</li>

 <b><i> Please feel free to hmu on jainsidharth230802@gmail.com for further suggestions </i></b>